Freja Niemann Lundrup | Making the Unseen Seen

 of the artist

 Freja Niemann Lundrup

-Making the Unseen Seen is an exhibition by Danish sculptor Freja Niemann Lundrup.
-Her culptural practice gives form to how certain psychological processes can be stored and remain in our body’s own memory.
-Corporeality and the physical crafting process are at the centre of her art practice.
+Making the Unseen Seen is an exhibition by Freja Niemann Lundrup.
+The Danish sculptor’s practice gives form to how certain psychological processes can be stored and remain in our body’s memory.
+Corporeality and the physical crafting process are at the center of her art practice.

 Affect becomes form

-The publication has 54 pages and has been risprinted in collaboration with Vera Meulendijks.
-The Artists’ book will be launched on 15 december at 3:30 pm
+The publication has 54 pages and has been reprinted in collaboration with Vera Meulendijks.
+The Artists’ book will be launched on 15 December at 3:30 pm.

 The project is generously supported by